 In addition to her work managing the region’s waste, Meleesa served as adjunct faculty at the UWSP College of Natural Resources Soils & Waste Management Program.
 While she no longer teaches entire semesters, she is a frequent guest lecturer and mentor to numerous students each semester.
 She finds this work some of the most rewarding of her professional career.

 She is thrilled to be a part of the Common Council and looks forward to being a part of revitalizing the downtown and the north Division Street corridor, building greater integration of the university with the community, and developing policies that support workers and families.
+Her focus for the next two years will be to see the Council articulate a vision for Stevens Point and build a strategic plan that achieves that vision.

 Meleesa’s passions are her family, her dogs, her job, bicycling, cooking & baking, summer beach time, and civic engagement.